Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 This means that the hostnames are resolved to IP addresses once and those IPs are used in my VPN tunnelling policy rules.

-A hostname entry in a host or network type alias is periodically resolved and updated by the firewall every few minutes.
-The default interval is 300 seconds (5 minutes), and can be changed by adjusting the value of Aliases Hostnames Resolve Interval on System > Advanced, Firewall & NAT tab. – pfSense
+A hostname entry in a host or network-type alias is periodically resolved and updated by the firewall every few minutes.
+The default interval is 300 seconds (5 minutes) and can be changed by adjusting Aliases Hostnames Resolve Interval under System > Advanced, Firewall & NAT. — pfSense docs

 Top ↩

-Sometimes videos will not play.
-For security, YouTube embeds your IP in the googlevideo.com request.
-I’ve known about this since my post about Download YouTube 4K Videos with PHP back in 2016.
-The new problem is that various JavaScript and “are you human?” assets are tunnelled over VPN, but those darn domains like r5---sn-hpa7kn76.googlevideo.com are not tunnelled and thus come from the wrong IP.
-Queue the 403 Forbidden error.
+Sometimes videos refuse to play.
+For security, YouTube embeds your IP in each googlevideo.com request.
+I wrote about this in 2016 in Download YouTube 4K Videos with PHP.
+The new snag is that various JavaScript and “are you human?” assets tunnel over the VPN, but mangled domains like r5---sn-hpa7kn76.googlevideo.com do not, so they emerge from the wrong IP.
+Cue the 403 Forbidden error.

 YouTube authentication failure